ogaudefroy/yanrpp/README.md

 # Yet Another New Relic Perfmon Plugin

-This project was born from the need to monitor an SSAS instance in the marvelous New Relic APM.
+This project was born from the need to monitor an SSAS instance in the wonderful New Relic APM.
 [Nick Floyd's perfmon plugin] (https://github.com/nickfloyd/newrelic-perfmon-plugin) wouldn't work as it does not collect 64 bit counters and thus we decided to build a quick and dirty one.

 ## Prerequisites
 + Windows Server to locally or remotely collect Perfmon counters